-The Orlando area was sparsely populated by several Native American tribes before European settlers arrived in 1536.
+Several Native American tribes sparsely populated the Orlando area before European settlers arrived in 1536.
 The name Orlando is believed to come from a soldier named Orlando Reeves who died in 1835, supposedly after a Native American attack in the area during the Second Seminole War, although there are many legends about the city's name and there are no military records of Orlando Reeves.

 Orlando Population Growth

 Between 2010 and 2012, Orlando enjoyed the second-highest population growth in Florida, adding more than 7,100 residents in two years.
 Miami was the fastest growing, adding 15,000 people.
 Orlando is also the second-fastest growing metropolitan region in the United States in 2014 with a growth rate of more than 2% per year, losing to Austin, Texas but beating out Raleigh, North Carolina, Houston, Dallas, and San Antonio.

 - In 2009, Orlando ranked as the 4th most popular U.S. city based on where people want to live.

 - Orlando's Wet 'n Wild water park is the first ever and it is one of few that remains open year-round.

 - Two Manhattans or all of San Francisco could fit in Orlando's Walt Disney World Resort.

 - If you ate breakfast, lunch, and dinner at a different restaurant in the city every day, it would take five years to dine at every restaurant.